-- Confer strictly protected status on the species and on its "lookalike" species, where it occurs on passage and during winter. - Prohibit all types of disturbance to breeding areas and their surroundings. - Monitor, warden and afford appropriate protection and management of all breeding, passage and wintering grounds. - Instruct wardens, ornithologists and hunters in the identification of the species. - Increase public awareness of the species' rare status in the Mediterranean.
+Confer strictly protected status on the species and on its "lookalike" species, where it occurs on passage and during winter.
+Prohibit all types of disturbance to breeding areas and their surroundings.
+And the management of all And the management of all breeding, passage and wintering grounds.
+Instruct wardens, ornithologists and hunters in the identification of the species.

+Increase public awareness of the species' rare status in the Mediterranean.